-Examples: CF Step 13.2550000 GHz
+Examples:

-Attenuation 10.00 dB
+CF Step Press this type of key and enter a value.
+13.2550000 GHz

-Man
+Attenuation 10.00 dB Auto Man

 The default for softkeys with an automatic (Auto) or manual (Man) choice is automatic.
 After you enter a value, the selection changes to manual.
 You can also press the softkey twice to change to manual.